nephlm/gnosis2/docs/source/hero_creation/character_creation.md

 Hunter and Hunted
 Prophesied Protector
 Terrified Seer
 ```

-The heros are talented individual with a lot of potential
+The heroes are talented individuals with a lot of potential
 at the least, and probably power.
 They could stay at home
 and work a cushy 9-to-5 and do well for themselves.

 But they don't.

 Why not?
 What is wrong with them, that causes them to find
-themselves in *interesting* situation time and time again.
+themselves in *interesting* situations time and time again.
 This
 might be something that they believe in, or fight for.
 It might be a mistake they made the in the past.
 Whatever it is, there is no simple solution or way to avoid it by
 hiding at home.
-It forces you out in the world and forces the heros
+It forces the Hero out in the world and
 into trouble.

-Like the high concept this should be a short pithy shorthand for
+Like the High Concept this should short, pithy and
+encapsulates what gets the Hero in trouble.

 ## Core Questions

-In addition to high concept and trouble, there are
+In addition to High Concept and Trouble, there are
-other things to consider while constructing the core
+other questions to consider while constructing the core
 of the character.

 ### What’s on the Surface?